Made from pasteurized or unpasteurized cow's milk

 Taleggio is a smear-ripened Italian cheese named after the caves of Val Taleggio.
 It is one of the oldest soft cheeses produced every autumn and winter.
-During cheese making, the acidic milk is brought to the lab and kept on the wood shelves in the chambers as well in caves according to tradition.
-In order to prevent the cheese from mould infestation, it is washed with seawater once a week.
-The maturation takes 6 - 10 weeks forming a thin crust.
+During cheese making, the acidic milk is brought to the lab and kept on the wood shelves in the chambers and caves according to tradition.
+To prevent the cheese from mould infestation, it is washed with seawater once a week.
+The maturation takes 6 to 10 weeks to form a thin crust.

 Taleggio has been granted a PDO designation and contains 48% fat.
-The cheese has a strong smell, but the taste is relatively mild with an unusual fruity tang.
+The cheese has a strong smell, but the taste is relatively mild, with an unusual fruity tang.
 Taleggio can be served grated on salads.
-Since it melts well, it can be used in risotto or on polenta.
+Since it melts well, it can be used in risotto or polenta.